christ2222/Portfolio_Devops_Engineer/README.md

 3. **Set up AWS CodePipeline**:
    - Create a new pipeline in AWS CodePipeline.
    - Set the source provider to GitHub and connect your repository.
-   - Add a build stage with AWS CodeBuild.
    - Add a deploy stage to deploy to the S3 bucket.

 4. **Configure CloudFront**: